Homeownership is one significant way American families accrue wealth and pass it on to future generations.

 Brooks said this work aligns with the theme for this year’s Black History Month: Black Resistance.
 This theme explores how African Americans have resisted historic and ongoing oppression, in all forms, such as racially restrictive covenants.

-When Kathy Ramundt bought her home in Roseville 13 years ago, she had no clue her property included a restrictive covenant.
+When Kathy Ramundt bought her mid-century home in Roseville 13 years ago, she had no clue her property included a restrictive covenant.
 Her home was built in 1950.

 “I thought maybe the houses in Roseville would be too new and would be built after the point of racial covenants,” Ramundt said.